 Compelling Benefits of a Single, Connected-Autonomous Vehicle Platform

-A recent Frost & Sullivan report takes a look at the future of connected vehicles – and BlackBerry’s pivotal role in that future – while examining the many challenges the auto industry faces to produce vehicles capable of delivering consumer-friendly and innovative in-vehicle experiences.
+A recent Frost & Sullivan report takes a look at the future of software-defined vehicles – and BlackBerry’s pivotal role in that future – while examining the many challenges the auto industry faces to produce vehicles capable of delivering consumer-friendly and innovative in-vehicle experiences.

 The report, BlackBerry Revolutionizes the Connected-Autonomous Ecosystem with an Industry Leading Edge‑to-Cloud Software Platform for Automakers and Smart Cities, underscores the value of a single connected vehicle platform (CVP), such as that offered by BlackBerry IVY™, to effectively support the auto industry in navigating the typical pain points of the development lifecycle.